michaelwfc/operating_system/docs/Chapter 1 Operating system interfaces.md

 - An operating system **shares the hardware** among multiple programs so that they run (or appear to run) at the same time.
 Finally,
 - operating systems provide **controlled ways for programs to interact**, so that they can share data or work together.

+## What is the purpose of an OS?
+1. Abstraction
+• Hides hardware details for portability and convenience
+• Must not get in the way of high performance
+• Must support a wide range of applications
+2. Multiplexing
+• Allows multiple applications to share hardware
+• Isolation to contain bugs and provide security
+• Sharing to allow cooperation

 ## Operating system interfaces

 An operating system provides services to user programs through an interface.